 There are two types of Universal Express passes:

 - Universal Express Pass

 You can use Universal Express Unlimited Pass an unlimited number of times at participating rides and attractions each day that your pass is valid.
-For the Universal Express Pass, you can use it one time per ride each day that your pass is valid.
+You can use the Universal Express Pass one time per ride each day that your pass is valid.

-Universal Express is available for one park per day or for both parks per day.
+Universal Express is available for one park per day or both parks per day.
 It can be purchased online ahead of time through Universal or at the parks themselves.
-We like this flexibility as sometimes you may not know you want Express Pass until you're already in the parks!
+We like this flexibility.
+Sometimes you don't know you want Express Pass until you're already in the parks!

 How Much Is Universal Express?

 It depends.
-If you are staying on-site at one of Universal's premier and preferred resorts, Universal Express Unlimited is free for every day of your visit.
+If you are staying on-site at one of Universal's premier and preferred resort hotels, Universal Express Unlimited is free for every day of your visit.
 That includes your date of check-in and departure.
 The value of this cannot be underestimated, especially during busier times.
-Now, often the hotel prices rise based on expected crowds, but if you are considering purchasing Express Pass, you should do the math and see if it makes sense to stay on-site.
-Oftentimes, it is still cheaper to stay on-site with Unlimited Express included vs. stay off-site and purchase Unlimited Express separately.
-You get the additional benefit of being so close to the parks when you stay on-site, access to all of the fabulous pools, plush rooms and other on-site amenities.
+Yes, hotels are priced based on expected crowds.
+If you are considering purchasing Express Pass, you should do the math and see if it makes sense to stay on-site.
+It is often still cheaper to stay on-site with Unlimited Express versus stay off-site and purchase Unlimited Express separately.
+You get the added benefit of being so close to the parks when you stay on-site, access to all of the fabulous pools, plush rooms and other on-site amenities.